Shreyas1288/Test/README.md

-# api for carprice prediction applicatin
+# api for car price prediction application
 ## technology used: djanog-rest-framework django